-2.5 Potential Synergies are Negligible
+2.5 Potential Synergies

-In our view, the financial synergies that would be available to CNP arising from the acquisition of up to 23.37% of First NZ would be negligible.
-A maximum shareholding of 23.37% would not enable CNP to singlehandedly exercise any significant level of control and influence over the affairs of First NZ.

-Following the completion of the CNP Offer, there would unlikely be any significant reduction in the level of administration costs and there is no indication on the part of CNP that it would seek to have the Board terminate the Management Agreement and replace FSS as Manager.
+In our view, the financial synergies that would be available to CNPLP arising from the acquisition of up to a further 67.64% of First NZ would be negligible.
+Following the completion of the CNP Follow-up Offer, there would unlikely be any significant reduction in the level of administration costs and there is no indication on the part of CNPLP that it would seek to have the Board terminate the Management Agreement and replace FSS as Manager.